|Birth: ||Mar. 1, 2000|

 So I researched online the Houston area for any FeLV colony.
 However, that same evening when I mentioned via phone the cat's story to an online friend from the Houston area, she immediately got in contact with the young man.
 She met him, brought the little cat into her home, gave her excellent vet care, good food, lots of toys, and much, much love.
 She named her Susie; I was so proud and deeply honored - a needy little cat who desperately needed a safe haven to live out the rest of her life had been named after me.

 How little Susie thrived!
 She seemed to absolutely bloom under her new caregiver's care.
-During the following eighteen months, Craig and I received so many letters packed with wonderful pictures of the little girl.
+During the following twelve months, Craig and I received so many letters packed with wonderful pictures of the little girl.

 A few times Susie would become listless and would catch URIs (upper respiratory infections), yet always bounced back to good health.
 But in February, 2002 she just seemed to lose interest in all around her.
 She wasn't alert, no longer played, and no longer seemed to enjoy life like healthy cats do.
 We knew that her time was short.
 Finally, her caregiver had to make THE decision on March 16, 2002.

 If there is one thing I could have had since knowing of her, it would have been to hold my Susie just once, to stroke her glossy coat, and to look into her beautiful green eyes.
 But it wasn't meant to be.
 Nonetheless, I'm so grateful that Susie had a chance to live a normal life in a loving, secure, and happy home.